The Depths That Lie Beneath

 “I was sick,” Alice said.
 “You would have known that if you’d been here.”

 She shouldn’t have said that.

 “Liar!” he said, the sound reverberating.
 He tottered.
 Three steps left.

-“I’m not lying,” Alice said, feeling calmness overtake her.
+“I’m not lying,” Alice said, feeling calmness overtaking her.
 She was true, today.
 Her pencil couldn’t lie.
 “You can call the school and see.
-I am feeling better now, though.
+I am feeling better now.
 Thank you for asking.”

 “You’re drawing again.”
 His eyes narrowed.
 “Have you been drinking?”